-The devices run growpart on are specified as a list under the devices key.
+The devices on which to run growpart are specified as a list under the devices key.
 Each entry in the devices list can be either the path to the device's mountpoint in the filesystem or a path to the block device in /dev.

 The utility to use for resizing can be selected using the mode config key.
-If mode key is set to auto, then any available utility (either growpart or BSD gpart) will be used.
+If the mode key is set to auto, then any available utility (either growpart or BSD gpart) will be used.
 If neither utility is available, no error will be raised.
 If mode is set to growpart, then the growpart utility will be used.
 If this utility is not available on the system, this will result in an error.
-If mode is set to off or false, then cc\growpart will take no action.
+If mode is set to off or false, then cc_growpart will take no action.

 There is some functionality overlap between this module and the growroot functionality of cloud-initramfs-tools.
 However, there are some situations where one tool is able to function and the other is not.
 The default configuration for both should work for most cloud instances.
 To explicitly prevent cloud-initramfs-tools from running growroot, the file /etc/growroot-disabled can be created.
-By default, both growroot and cc\growpart will check for the existance of this file and will not run if it is present.
-However, this file can be ignored for cc\growpart by setting ignore\growroot\disabled to true.
+By default, both growroot and cc_growpart will check for the existence of this file and will not run if it is present.
+However, this file can be ignored for cc_growpart by setting ignore_growroot_disabled to true.
 For more information on cloud-initramfs-tools see: https://launchpad.net/cloud-initramfs-tools